devon-mar/netbox-lists/README.md

 This plugin also features endpoints for devices/VMs/IP addresses compatible with Prometheus' http_sd.

-This plugin supports NetBox v3.5, v3.6 and v3.7.
+This plugin supports NetBox v4.0.

 ## Features
 * Supports NetBox's object permissions.